 When it comes to converting casual browsers into eager buyers, one tactic can help prompt shoppers to action: customer reviews.

-People trust their peers more than they trust businesses.
+In fact, 49% of shoppers say they trust reviews as much as personal recommendations from family and friends.
 That’s why encouraging customer reviews is vital to the success of your retail business.

 But how exactly do you encourage customers to leave reviews?
 Here, we’ll tackle the ins and outs of customer reviews, including how to get them, the different types of reviews, and real-life examples.

 Customer reviews help your business in several ways, from helping your target shoppers discover your retail store to convincing on-the-fence buyers to purchase from you.

 Let’s look at these benefits one by one:

 According to Global Web Index, almost half of consumers in North America use online customer reviews when they are actively searching for more information about a brand, product, or service.